Penn in Washington Summer Program

 There will be approximately seven networking events throughout the summer.
 A group of alumni who share a particular career path will be invited to meet students.
 Topics in past summers have included: Law/Lobbying , Government consulting, Politics/campaigns, Working on the Hill, Public relations, Think tanks/Advocacy organizations, and Media.

 There are several events that have been very popular in past years and which are likely to be scheduled regularly.
-The opening reception is an opportunity to meet each other and a few alumni.
-At the State Department lunch you will meet alumni who are foreign service officers, ambassadors, and others working at the State Department, and our last big event of the summer is a social with the DC Penn Club.
+The opening reception is an opportunity to meet each other and hear about our plans for the rest of the summer.
+At the State Department lunch you will meet alumni who are foreign service officers, ambassadors, and others working at the State Department, and our last big event of the summer is often a social with the DC Penn Club.

 PIW Student Group Led Events:

-Program director Deirdre Martinez is happy to match you with one or more Penn alumni who are living and working in Washington and can provide another valuable perspective on how Washington works as well as more practical career guidance.
-If you are interested in this, email Dr. Martinez once the summer is underway at firstname.lastname@example.org with a description of the type of person you would be interested in meeting.
+Program director Deirdre Martinez will be arranging a few small group breakfasts and lunches with one or more Penn alumni who are living and working in Washington and can provide another valuable perspective on how Washington works as well as more practical career guidance in a particular policy arena.
+The topics will be chosen based on student preferences listed in the summer registration form.
+If you are interested in an informational interview but one is not scheduled on your particular topic, email Dr. Martinez once the summer is underway at firstname.lastname@example.org with a description of the type of person you would be interested in meeting.

 In order to participate in the above, you will need to register for the summer program.
 Registrants will receive emails as events are scheduled.
 Further instructions and program details are on the registration form.